raphaelleroffo/intro-to-gis/Session2/session2_tutorial.md

 <img src="../img/S2-08.png" width="700">

-Next, and before you start doign anything else, save your project file.
+Next, and before you start doing anything else, save your project file.

+<img src="../img/S2-09.png" width="700">

 Navigate to your `Session2` folder and save the file using the default extension: `*.qgz`.

-<img src="../img/S2-09.png" width="700">
+I called mine `Session2-Barcelona`.
+Click Save.

 <img src="../img/S2-10.png" width="700">

-Now, here is a very important point: **A QGZ file alone does NOT contain any data!
-Rather, the QGZ file and every modification you make to it will save the way you process the data.
-When sharing a GIS project with another person, you need to make sure you also share the data with them.
-For instance if you've made a nice map with your cycling lanes and nice symbologies, you must share the QGZ and the cycling lane data together.
-Otherwise the person you send the QGZ to will open a blank document and will get an error message saying QGZ can't handle the layers.**
+/!\ Now, here is a very important point: **A QGZ file alone does NOT contain any data!** Rather, the QGZ file contains the "recipe" for processing the data: in what order to display the layers, what symbology to apply, in what CRS you're working, the basemap you're using etc. In order for this recipe to work, you need to give QGIS the "ingredients" (= the data), or rather: the location where QGIS can "shop" for those ingredients (= a path to the location of the data on your computer).
+This is why **it's a good practice to save your QGZ file in the same folder as your data.** More on that in section 5.

 ### 3. Loading data into your project

-Now that you have set up your project nicely, time to load data.
+Now that you have set up your project nicely, it's time to load data.

-From your `Intro - Session 2` folder in your **Browser** Favourites, unfold the folders and drag and drop all the layers (with the little blue symbol) onto your map canvas area.
+From your `Intro - Session 2` folder in your **Browser** Favourites, unfold the folders and drag and drop all the layers (with the little blue blob symbol) onto your map canvas area.
+This symbol means that these are vector layers.
+Note that you can also load vector layers from the `Data Sources manager` icon in your toolbar or from your top menu : `Layer` > `Add layer` > `Add vector layer`

 <img src="../img/S2-11.png" width="700">